chaojiang06/wiki-auto/wiki-manual/README.md

 The labels come from crowd-sourcing annotation, and dev / test sets have been further manually corrected by human annotator under binary labels `(aligned + partialAligned v.s. notAligned)`.

+Due to file size limit, we put the `train.tsv` at the wiki-manual folder of this [Dropbox folder](https://www.dropbox.com/sh/ohqaw41v48c7e5p/AADb6_qWCwgHvsCqg121cK9Ma?dl=0).

 ## Format
 Each line is in the format of `<label>+"\t"+<simple-sent-index>"\t"+<complex-sent-index>+"\t"<simple-sent>+"\t"<complex-sent>+"\t"<GLEU-score>`.